kbagler/publish-subscribe/README.md

 the topics it was subscribed to, the next 'publish' request on that topic crashes the server.
 The callback for unsubscribing the disconnecting client from all of the topics is ready to use in the code.
 I have not managed to find yet how to use this callback in asio.
+(UPD: this one is fixed after submitting the assignment).

 ## UML Class Diagram
 The following UML diagram could help in understanging the source code: